 At each of the above stages, an allowance is made for any tests that have already been carried out.Lifetime Allowance charges apply to any further benefits taken once all the LTA is used.

-You can transfer all or part of your pension plan as a cash payment to another registered pension scheme at any time.
+You can transfer all or part of your pension plan to another registered pension scheme at any time.

 Currently you will need to transfer some or all of your pension fund in the Freetrade SIPP to another pension plan in order to take benefits.
 The type of benefits you can typically take from a pension plan are summarised below but you should check the terms and conditions of any alternative pension plan